-Your comments will be sent to the author's department for whatever review and action, if any, is deemed appropriate.
-Comments may be written in your own language; use of English is not required.
+Your comments will be sent to the author's department for whatever review and action, if any, are deemed appropriate.

 Note: Copies of IBM publications are not stocked at the location to which this form is addressed.
 Please direct any requests for copies of publications, or for assistance in using your IBM system, to your IBM representative or to the IBM branch office serving your locality.

 Possible topics for comment are:

-Clarity Accuracy Completeness Organization Coding Retrieval Legibility

-If you wish a reply, give your name, company, mailing address, and date:
+Clarity Accuracy Completeness Organization Coding Retrieval Legibility If you wish a reply, give your name, company, mailing address, and date: